 Nothing beats a homemade gift when it comes to Mother’s Day and you’ll be surprised at what the smallest of hands can help whip up.
 When the mini pinnies have been bunged in the wash, let the kids loose with ribbons, edible glitter and homemade gift cards.
 You will definitely win points for bravery even if your creations don’t turn out picture perfect.

 These simple yet scrumptious chocolate bites make a present kids can be proud of.
-Carefully melt the white, dark and milk chocolate, then let the children take over, swirling to create a marbled effect and decorating with pretzels.
+Carefully melt the chocolate, then let the children take over, swirling to create a marbled effect and decorating with fruit and nuts.Salted fruit ‘n’ nut bark

 These beautiful little squares couldn’t be simpler to make and look really special.
 Decorate with raspberry flakes, pecans, candied peel and a swirl of melted chocolate – the kids might even let you take a turn as chocolatier too.